janburak/witsml-explorer/IMPLEMENTING_WITSML_OBJECTS.md

 1. Implement [object]Reference.ts in Frontend/models/jobs
 2. Add Delete[Object] to Frontend/services/jobService.tsx
 3. Add delete functionality [Object]ContextMenu.tsx and [Object]SidebarContextMenu.tsx in components/ContextMenus.
 Duplicated code can be extracted to [Object]ContextMenuUtils.tsx

+## 6. Complete Witsml/Data class
+To be able to copy an object, its Witsml[Object] class should include every single property from the specification.
+This includes implementing the Witsml/Data classes of any objects further down in the hierarchy, such as Tubular containing TubularComponent containing MwdTool.
+Only current exception is ExtensionNameValue which is reported to be not used by any data providers.
+Given the possible large number of properties to include, it is beneficial to create a dummy object in XML that fills out all the properties, adding it to a test server, and then implementing a test akin to Tests/WitsmlExplorer.IntegrationTests/Witsml/GetFromStore/TubularTests.cs.

+## 7. Copy/paste operation
+It might be good to combine this task with "8.
+Checkable rows" to allow for deleting multiple objects from the get-go.

+There is some confusion in the codebase regarding the naming of copy and paste.
+In frontend, we "copy" to put the object reference into the clipboard.
+In turn, the context menu item "paste" orders a "copy" job that does the work of adding a new instance to the target based on the source from clipboard.

+### 7.1 API
+1. Create an Api/Jobs/Copy[Object]Job.cs and add it to Models/JobType.cs
+2. Add a Copy[Object] method Api/Query/[Object]Queries.cs.
+Make sure to replace the properties such as nameWell that will change based on the parent.
+3. Implement the Api/Workers/Copy[Object]Worker.cs.
+The pattern is quite similar across all modify workers.

+### 7.2 Frontend
+1. Add Copy[Object] to Frontend/services/jobService.tsx
+2. Implement copy[Object]Job.ts that:
+   * verifies the properties of [Object]Reference
+   * parses a string to [Object]Reference
+3. Add copy/paste functionality [Object]ContextMenu.tsx and [Object]SidebarContextMenu.tsx in components/ContextMenus.
+Duplicated code can be extracted to [Object]ContextMenuUtils.tsx.
+4. If object on a wellbore, also add the option to paste the object in WellboreContextMenu.

+## 8. Checkable rows in view
+By setting the "checkableRows" flag in the ContentTable element in a view, it is possible mark multiple objects to perform an operation.
+Look at [#1294](https://github.com/equinor/witsml-explorer/pull/1294/) for an example of rewriting existing functionality to allow for checkable rows (much of it is changing variable names to plural).
+1. Delete and Copy jobs in Api/Jobs/common need to allow for multiple objects.
+2. Workers in Api/Workers must be rewritten.
+Objects on wellbore will likely require one query per object, like for Tubular.
+Lower level objects such as TubularComponent might be possible to use a single query for all objects.
+3. Set the checkableRows flag in the view.
+4. Make sure context menus in frontend handle multiple objects correctly.

+## 9. Refresh
+TODO

+## 10. Show on server
+TODO